-This easy to make, gluten-free waffle recipe is perfect for breakfast.
-The waffles are crispy on the outside, light and airy on the inside.
+This easy-to-make Belgian Waffle Recipe is perfect for breakfast.
+The waffles are crispy on the outside and light and airy on the inside.

 About Belgian Waffles